 - Provide a “Contact Page” on your web site.
 Give your visitors as many options to contact you as possible.
 This will add credibility to your business.

 - Hold free online classes or seminars.
-They could be held in your web site’s chat room.
 The idea of “live” information will definitely entice people to visit your web site.
 You will become known as an expert on the topic.

 - Offer free online services or utilities from your web site.
 They could be search engine submitting, copy writing proofreading etc. The service or utility should be helpful to your target audience.